MithamoMorgan/Lux-Academy-Week-1-Project-Python-Sql-for-Data-Science-and-Analysis/README.md

 ### Part b:
 1.Move this CSV into a database of your choice and use SQL to answer the questions above.</br>
 ## Findings
+The number of times the wind speed was exactly 4 Km/hr was 474.
+The data set does not contain any column where there are null values.
+The mean visibility of the dataset is:27.6644 Km
+The number of records where the wind speed is greater than 24 Km/hr and visibility is equal to 25Km is 308